tsymbaliuk-ivan/space-shooter/README.md

 # 👽 Alien Invasion

 ## Alien invasion is a popular arcade game with same name.
-## I created this game by following the "Python Crash Course, 2nd Edition: A Hands-On, Project-Based Introduction to Programming" book.
-The reason was to improve my python skills.
+## I created this game by following the book "Python Crash Course, 2nd Edition: A Hands-On, Project-Based Introduction to Programming".

 ## 🚀 Introduction